ar1 1

 End Sub

-This macro will select the range from the active cell to the last used cell to the right in the same row.
+This macro will select the range from the active cell to the last used cell to the right in the same row, ensuring all contiguous data elements are included in the selection.

 Method 4: Select Range to Left from Active Cell